ShaheenHossain/eagle-12.1/doc/python3.rst

 .. important::

-    This is not a general-purpose guide for porting Python 2 to Python 3, it's a guide to write 2/3-compatible Eagle ERP code.
-It does not go through all the changes in Python but rather through issues which have been found in the standard Eagle ERP distribution in order to show how to evolve such code such that it works on both Python 2 and Python 3.
+    This is not a general-purpose guide for porting Python 2 to Python 3, it's a guide to write 2/3-compatible Eagle code.
+It does not go through all the changes in Python but rather through issues which have been found in the standard Eagle distribution in order to show how to evolve such code such that it works on both Python 2 and Python 3.

 References/useful documents: